 Alpha mainnet is the second decentralised version of the Vega network.
-The first step of a three-stage launch process, it will be followed by alpha mainnet, which will have trading with limits, and v1 mainnet with unrestricted trading.
+The second step of a three-stage launch process, it will be followed by v1 mainnet.

 - Tokenholders can nominate validators - Tokenholders earn staking rewards for securing the network.

 - Network governance is encouraged - Tokenholders can take part in proposing and voting on changes to network configuration to define the optimal network configuration in preparation for the alpha release.

 Its functionality is limited and is riskier than networks that will follow it, and involves regularly scheduled software upgrades and downtime.
 There will probably be some growing pains as the network is stress-tested and upgrades are rolled out.

 How can I use Vega?